"

 Roles and Responsibilities of Project Lead:

-1. Take responsibility for this open textbook project through to its completion.
+1. Project Ownership: Assume responsibility for the open textbook project through to its completion.

-5. Initiate peer-review and undertake any necessary revisions prior to the work’s completion if creating a new open textbook or adapting substantial portions of an existing textbook.
+6. Peer Review: Initiate peer-review and undertake any necessary revisions prior to the work’s completion, if creating a new open textbook or adapting substantial portions of an existing textbook.

 • All projects undergoing peer-review must be reviewed in a manner suitable to disciplinary standards by a minimum of two subject matter experts.